Watch: Changing the Face of Men's Mental Health at JMSU

 Everyone has mental health, be it good or bad.
-Individuals deal with the stresses of everyday life in their own way, however some find it harder than others because they may have a long-term mental health illness.
-A mental health illness is a condition that can impact on your everyday life, effecting the way you think, feel, behave and relate to others.
+Individuals deal with the stresses of everyday life in their own way, however, some find it harder than others because they may have a long-term mental health illness.
+A mental health illness is a condition that can impact your everyday life, affecting the way you think, feel, behave, and relate to others.
 It can be a difficult illness to diagnose, as unlike a physical illness, it’s hidden.
 It’s important to recognise that mental health is normal; everybody has mental health.
 However, everyday life can be difficult when they suffer from a mental health illness.

 So what are the most common mental health illnesses that students suffer from?